 The far larger and more intractable challenge is our failure to help most Americans accumulate the human capital that they need to build successful careers and support stable families.

 Forgive the debt.
 Make college free.
 Such attitudes remain beholden to the empirically disproven propositions that most people can succeed in college and college is the right preparation for most jobs.
 What we need is not a reduction in the liability associated with pursuing the college pathway-which, for most people, is not a journey that leads to the accumulation of meaningful assets.
 Indeed, it is counterproductive to make that choice more attractive to precisely the people who benefit least from making it.
 We need other pathways that do strengthen the personal balance sheets young people possess as they set out into the world.

 How would such pathways look?
-We needn't strain our imaginations they are prevalent in most of the developed world, which finds our college obsession bizarre.
+We needn't strain our imaginations-they are prevalent in most of the developed world, which finds our college obsession bizarre.
 Vocational training, apprenticeships, and so forth are established and respected on-ramps to well-paying careers.
 Across OECD countries, 40% to 70% of secondary school students are enrolled in vocational or technical programs.
 In Germany, for instance, apprenticeship remains roughly as popular as college, and former apprentices populate the ranks of senior management.

 The starting point is our high schools, which should aim to serve the majority of students who will not earn a college degree at least as effectively as it serves those who are campus bound.
 The idea of "tracking" students, even if the choice of track is left entirely to the family (as it should be), raises American hackles.
 But until we hire a personal tutor for every student, tracking is inevitable.
 The current system's problem is that it has only one track, the college track, which well serves only one constituency.
-Suggest to a selfrighteous tracking opponent that, if we should only have one track, it should be a vocational track-let college-obsessed parents send their children to a special school three towns over-and the opposition to tracking fades quickly.
-Noncollege pathways would vary somewhat by occupation and industry, but an illustrative example is instructive: A pathway might concentrate essential academic work in the 9th and 10th grade and, by the latter, begin exposing students to career opportunities and even occasional time in a workplace.
-Eleventh grade would include some academic work, some preparatory technical work in the classroom and an internship.
-Twelfth grade would be split between subsidized employment and time in a community college program designed by employers.
-Two more years of subsidized employment would follow, with time on the job supplemented by time in the classroom.
-A young American would arrive at age 20 with valuable skills and an industry credential, years of workplace experience and connection to an employer and earnings in the bank-and no debt whatsoever.
-Compare that balance sheet to the struggling college student's or the young person who never attended college to whom we provide little or no support today.
+Suggest to a self-righteous tracking opponent that, if we should only have one track, it should be a vocational track-let college-obsessed parents send their children to a special school three towns over-and the opposition to tracking fades quickly.

-What we need is not a reduction in the liability associated with pursuing the college pathway which, for most people, is not a journey that leads to the accumulation of meaningful assets.
+What we need is not a reduction in the liability associated with pursuing the college pathway-which, for most people, is not a journey that leads to the accumulation of meaningful assets.